yuansfer/yuansfer-mobile-sdk-ios/README.md

 ## Installation

-- Pockyt is available through [CocoaPods](https://cocoapods.org).
-Due to the independence of payment methods, you are free to choose which payment methods you want to install and combine.
+- Pockyt is available through CocoaPods, Due to the independence of payment methods, you are free to choose which payment methods you want to install and combine.
 Pockyt includes Alipay and WeChat Pay by default, if only these two methods are needed.
 To install it, simply add the following line to your Podfile: